Tomales Point Trail, Point Reyes: Pierce Point Ranch Trailhead, San Francisco: Marin Headlands - Mt Tamalpais - Point Reyes, California

 Tomales Point lies at the northernmost tip of Point Reyes National Seashore where the Pacific Ocean meets Bodega Bay.
 This iconic trail runs along coastal bluffs and through the Tule Elk Preserve en route to its climactic end atop the Seashore's wave-battered cusp.
 Visitors will enjoy miles of pristine coast and wildlife viewing on the Tomales Point Trail:

 The trail rises over Pierce Point Ranch to a steep bluff overlooking McClures Beach and Driftwood Beach.
 The trail bends north and levels for nearly one mile above the coast before curling inland and dropping through Windy Gap (1.0 mile : 285').
 It climbs steeply back into open grasslands along the apical north-south Tomales Point ridge (1.7 miles : 545').

-The next half mile runs atop the route's highest points with emerging views of Tomales Bay.
-This segment generally shades just east of the max ridgeline (thus limiting ocean views), however numerous social trails lead to its true apogee with rangy panoramas of ocean and bay.
-Idyllic beaches and coves - largely inaccessible - stretch for miles in every direction.
+The next half mile runs along the route's highest points with emerging views of Tomales Bay.
+This segment generally shades east of the high center ridge that limits ocean views, however social trails lead to its apogee with panoramas across idyllic (but largely inaccessible) beaches and coves.

 The trail crests once more (2.2 miles : 540') before dropping steeply into the heart of the Tule Elk Range, California's largest congregation of this native species.